donoso-eth/off-chain/README.md

 };
 ```

-5. So far so good, now we will try to test it all together by executing the task if the our polywrap client returns canExec = true
+5. So far, so good, now, we will try to test it all together by executing the task if  the polywrap client returns canExec = true

 ```javascript
       let job = await polywrapClient.invoke({